SPECIALTIES REPRESENTED on CoS

 Specialty Board Certification:

-Board Certification in Behavioral Psychology is available through the American Board of Cognitive and Behavioral Psychology (ABCBP – formerly the American Board of Behavioral Psychology), which is a Specialty Board of the American Board of Professional Psychology (ABPP).
+Board Certification in Behavioral Psychology is available through the American Board of Behavioral and Cognitive Psychology (ABBCP – formerly the American Board of Behavioral Psychology), which is a Specialty Board of the American Board of Professional Psychology (ABPP).

 In addition, psychologists and other professionals can seek board certification in applied behavior analysis through the Behavior Analyst Certification Board® (BACB®); the BACB certifies behavior analysts.
 The BACB certification is not psychological certification; instead, the BACB’s certification reflects the practice of applied behavior analysis in a variety of professional fields.
 This description is provided solely to distinguish the scope of the BACB's certification from that of ABPP, and should not be taken to indicate endorsement of the position that the practice of applied behavior analysis is distinct from psychology; in fact, the above description of the specialty Behavioral and Cognitive Psychology incorporates applied behavior analysis (ABA) as a part of this specialty's psychological competencies.